 Under national coordination, you must apply for a school place through your home council, even if you intend to include preferences for schools located in another borough.
-This is the council area where you live and to which you pay council tax.
+This is the council area where you live and which is responsible for administering the council tax for where you live.